elevate-foundry/braille/DEPLOYMENT.md

 1. The application loads correctly
 2. TensorFlow.js is working properly for AI-driven adaptivity
 3. MongoDB connection is established
-4. Fingerprint.js Pro is correctly identifying users
+4. Custom fingerprinting solution is correctly identifying users
 5. Haptic feedback works on mobile devices

 ## Troubleshooting